GustavoDIR/OTP-Custom-API/README.md

 5. Open builder.exe and it starts compiling the source.

-If you did everything correctly so far, you should see /assets folder and main.py & ami.py in the ouput.
+If you did everything correctly so far, you should see /assets folder and main.py & ami.py in the output folder.

-6. View the /output folder and insert main.py and /assets folder into your VPS/RDP
+6. View the /output folder and insert main.py & ami.py and /assets folder into your VPS/RDP

 7. To run the bot type "python3 main.py"